Collins0399/Bank-API/README.md

 Program.cs - The entry point of the application.

-Configuration
+#Configuration

 appsettings.json - Contains the configuration settings for the application.

 appsettings.Development.json - Contains the development-specific configuration settings.

-Contributing
+#Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Here’s how you can contribute:

+Open an Issue: Report bugs, suggest features, or ask questions via GitHub Issues.

+Submit a Pull Request: Fork the repository, make improvements, and submit a pull request for review.